 The quality of fuel is effectively controlled, as the company uses its own bagasse.
-Fuel efficiency is ensured by controlling moisture in bagasse using such methods as bagasse dryer system and setting up roofs to protect the material from the rain.
+Fuel efficiency is ensured by controlling moisture in bagasse using such methods as bagasse dryer system and construction of rain shield roofs including development or modification of machineries used for other biomass, etc.